-A conditional expression of the form e1 ? e2 : e3 behaves the same as in languages like C. As described above, the expression e1 is evaluated first, and either e2 or e3 is evaluated depending on the result.
+A conditional expression of the form e1 ? e2 : e3 behaves the same as in languages like C. As described above, the expression e1 is evaluated first, and second either e2 or e3 is evaluated depending on the result.

-The first sub-expression e1 must have type Boolean, and the second and third sub-expressions must have the same type, which cannot both be infinite precision integers unless the condition itself can be evaluated at compilation time.
+The first sub-expression e1 must have Boolean type (i.e. "bit" or "bit"), and the second and third sub-expressions must have the same type, which cannot both be infinite-precision integers unless the condition itself can be evaluated at compilation time.
 This restriction is designed to ensure that the width of the result of the conditional expression can be inferred statically at compile time.

 8.5.
-Operations on bit types (unsigned integers)
+Operations on fixed-width bit types (unsigned integers)